 Individuals who are obese may suffer devastating health problems, face reduced life expectancy, and experience stigma and discrimination.
 Obesity is a strong risk factor for type 2 diabetes, fatty liver disease, and many other disorders within the NIDDK’s mission.

 NIDDK supports research on the causes and consequences of obesity and potential prevention and treatment strategies, including behavioral, biomedical, surgical, and environmental approaches in adults and children.
 This research also provides an evidence base to inform patients, healthcare providers, payers, and policy makers.
-NIDDK supports research on the biologic processes associated with body weight regulation, including genetic factors; neural circuits and tissue cross talk; adipocyte biology and the link between obesity and inflammation; the role of the microbiome, sleep and circadian rhythms; and other emerging areas that may lead to new prevention and treatment approaches.
+NIDDK supports research on the biologic processes associated with body weight regulation, including genetic factors; neural circuits and tissue cross talk; adipocyte (fat cell) biology and the link between obesity and inflammation; the role of the microbiome (gut bacteria and other microbes), sleep and circadian rhythms; and other emerging areas that may lead to new prevention and treatment approaches.

 The NIDDK also plays a leading role in the NIH Obesity Research Task Force, which organizes scientific meetings and seminars, engages in strategic planning for NIH obesity research, and promotes and coordinates collaborative research efforts across the NIH.

 The NIDDK’s Weight-control Information Network (WIN) provides information about obesity, weight control, physical activity and related nutritional issues to the public, health care professionals, and the media.
-The Network provides online resources and publications, and answers inquiries by phone and email.
+WIN provides online resources and publications, and answers inquiries by phone and email.